 Some cool facts about Brooklyn:

-- Brooklyn’s official motto is “Een Draght Mackt Maght”, translated “In unity there is strength” (Old Dutch).
+- Brooklyn’s official motto is “Een Draght Mackt Maght”, translated “In unity, there is strength” (Old Dutch).

 - Till the year of 1898, Brooklyn was a separate city and not part of New York City.
 This happening, the merge of Brooklyn with New York, was called by many residents “The Great Mistake of 1898”.

-- Brooklyn is located on Long Island, but is not registered as a part of it.
+- Brooklyn is located on Long Island but is not registered as a part of it.

 - Brooklyn is larger (land and population) than Manhattan.
-Its population is more than 2,6 Million of people, its size is ca 186 km2 and if it still was its own city, Brooklyn would become the 4th most populous U.S. city.
+Its population is more than 2,6 Million of people, its size is about 186 km2 and if it still was its own city, Brooklyn would become the 4th most populous U.S. city.

-- 38 % of current Brooklyn residents are foreign born.
+- 38 % of current Brooklyn residents are foreign-born.

-- In the year of 1884, 21 elephants walked over the Brooklyn Bridge, in order to prove that the bridge was stable.
+- In the year 1884, 21 elephants walked over the Brooklyn Bridge, in order to prove that the bridge was stable.

 - Some Brooklyn’s invitations are the Twizzlers Candy, Deep-Fried Twinkie, Sweet & Low Sweetener, Teddy bears, the first Bank Credit Card (Flatbush National Ban), as well as the first roller coaster in America.